RyoK3N/HANTransformer/README.md

 # HANTransformer
-Leveraging Hierarchical Attention Network with Transformer (HANTransformer) for document classification tasks using 20 Newsgroups dataset.
+🔥Leveraging Hierarchical Attention Network with Transformer (HANTransformer) for document classification tasks using 20 Newsgroups dataset.

 # Hierarchical Attention Network with Transformer for Document Classification